EternalDeiwos/logi-bot/README.md

-# Forum Kanban for Discord
+# Ticket Bot

 > TODO Banner

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> A simple project management tool for Discord guilds
+> A simple ticket management tool for Discord guilds

+> [!CAUTION]
-This application is WIP.
-If you need assistance please open an issue but be aware this might not be under active development.
+> This application is WIP.
+If you need assistance please open an issue but be aware that at any point this might not be under active development.

 ## Table of Contents